galadriel-ai/teeML/verify/README.md

 # Attestation Verification

+This directory contains instructions and code for verifying the oracle running inside the TEE.

+### 0. Prerequisites

 System requirements:

-* aws EC2 instance with Nitro Enclave support (tested on m5.xlarge EC2 instance)
+* An AWS EC2 instance with Nitro Enclave support (we have tested on `m5.xlarge` EC2 instance).
-  * must check Nitro Enclave enabled in the instance creation
+    * You must enable the "Nitro Enclave enabled" option when creating the instance
-* Amazon Linux (tested on Amazon Linux 2023 AMI 2023.3.20240312.0 x86_64 HVM kernel-6.1)
+    * Amazon Linux (tested on `Amazon Linux 2023 AMI 2023.3.20240312.0 x86_64 HVM kernel-6.1`)
     * x86_64 architecture CPU

-### 0. Prerequisites

-* Easiest is to use EC2 image with docker and nitro-cli installed
+    * It is easiest to use an EC2 image with Docker and `nitro-cli` installed
-* If prefer an additional linux distro support need to do additional steps
+    * If you want to support a different linux distro, you need additional configuration
-* If Nitro Enclave kernel driver is not included on chosen linux kernel, it needs to be installed manually.
-See more here: https://github.com/aws/aws-nitro-enclaves-cli/blob/main/docs/ubuntu_20.04_how_to_install_nitro_cli_from_github_sources.md
+    * If the Nitro Enclave kernel driver is not included on chosen linux kernel, it needs to be installed manually.
+See more [here](https://github.com/aws/aws-nitro-enclaves-cli/blob/main/docs/ubuntu_20.04_how_to_install_nitro_cli_from_github_sources.md)

 For Amazon Linux:

 ```shell
 sudo yum update -y
 sudo dnf install aws-nitro-enclaves-cli -y